 Furthermore, the Glock 40 has a broader sight radius, making it much easier to regain aim on your target after recovering from the last round's recoil.
 It also has much softer recoil compared to the previous Glock 20 model.

 Finally, for a seamless shooting experience, the pistol should be easy to put in and out of its holster.
 The anterior portion of the Glock 40 is compact, making the process of re-holstering your gun a no-brainer.

-A pistol's recoil is a key factor that determines how accessible and beginner-friendly the sidearm is.
+A pistol's recoil is a key factor that determines how beginner-friendly gun gun it is.
 The term recoil represents the backward displacement of the firearm when a round is shot.
 Such reactionary force is equal to the forward propelling force that drives the bullet out of the muzzle.

 If you haven't shot a 10mm caliber ammunition before, be prepared for a considerable recoil hitting your way.
 It's understandable that as the firepower goes up, the recoil follows along.
 Depending on which type of ammo you're coming from, you will have to get used to the extra power by tightening your grip and adjusting your stance.

 Within the 10mm caliber firearms realm, the Glock 40 does a great job reducing the pistol's recoil.
 As I mentioned before, the polymer frame absorbs a great deal of the resulting force to decrease the pistol's backward displacement.